-The History of Motlow College
+The History of Motlow State Community College

-The Founding of Motlow College
+The Founding of Motlow State

 The 187-acre site for the college was donated by the Motlow family of Lynchburg, Tennessee.
 Because of this generous gift and because of Senator Reagor Motlow's contributions to education in Tennessee, it was recommended that the college be named Motlow State Community College.

 Construction began on the first five buildings of the $2.7 million building project in March of 1968.
 Dr. Sam H. Ingram, former Dean of the School of Education at Middle Tennessee State University, was appointed as the first president of Motlow State Community College.
 Dr. Ingram moved the administrative staff into the Administration Building on the campus in August 1969.
 Other buildings on the campus were completed soon thereafter; and the college opened in September 1969, with 551 students and 18 full-time faculty members.
 At that time the college offered the two-year university parallel Associate of Arts and Associate of Science degrees and four two-year career programs.